andreivisan/andreivisan.github.io/_posts/2015-10-11-coordinatorlayout-and-floatingactionbutton.md

 ![Book Store](/public/images/androidfab.png)

-Using Android Studio and Gradle let’s create a simple project containing a blank main view.
+Using Android Studio and Gradle create a simple project containing a blank main view.
 First let’s add the design library and other support libraries to our build.gradle file.

 ```groovy